LyricZhao/MindSpore-MD/README.md

 ## MindSpore-MD

-An simple example of Molecular Dynamics simulation on MindSpore and JAX-MD.
+A simple example of Molecular Dynamics simulation on MindSpore and JAX-MD.

 ### Run Simulation